ibmresilient/resilient-community-apps/fn_reaqta/README.md

 <!--
 List any steps that are needed to configure the endpoint to use this app.
 -->
-In order to make API calls to ReaQta, create an API Application, prodiving the endpoint group restrictions as appropiate.
+In order to make API calls to QRadar EDR, create an API Application, prodiving the endpoint group restrictions as appropiate.
 The API ID and secret will be copied into your app.config file

 ![screenshot: custom_layouts](./doc/screenshots/reaqta_configuration.png)